-A course designed to teach the serious student of the Word proper research methodology, review of college-level writing skills, and the effective use of technology for conducting research, following A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian (8th ed.).
+A course designed to teach the serious student of the Word proper research methodology, review of college-level writing skills, and the effective use of technology for conducting research, following A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian (9th ed.).
 Methods for using technology to discover information appropriate for college-level research through the use of electronic databases, Internet resources, library collections, and information literacy are addressed.
 Students will be introduced to the Canvas LMS and BlueJeans video conferencing system used at Grace for all its courses.
-This course is required prior to enrollment in Systematic Theology (TH-) and Bible Exposition (BI-) courses.
+This is a prerequisite course.
+The student should take this prior to enrollment in Systematic Theology (TH-) and Bible Exposition (BI-) courses if possible, preferably during the first semester or second semester.